+MORPC Chair Karen Angelou called the meeting to order at 1:32 p.m. and thanked Committee members for the work they do for MORPC and their communities.
 Chair Angelou reminded members that the Ohio General Assembly did not extend the authority to convene public meetings virtually beyond July 1, 2021.
 To be officially counted as attending and to vote, members must attend the meeting in person.
 Those attending virtually may participate and use the chat feature to provide input or if you have questions.
 MORPC Team Member Bevan Schneck is monitoring the chat.

 Chair Angelou shared the sad news of the passing of former MORPC Transportation Director Bob Lawler.
 Mr. Lawler also served as Interim Executive Director twice.
-The Commission observed a moment of silence in memory of Mr. Lawler.
+The Committee observed a moment of silence in memory of Mr. Lawler.